PDM4AR/exercises/docs/13-satellite_docking.md

     - check convergence of the solution: if converged, exit loop otherwise, update trust region according to the paper
 - extract solutions to return valid commands and trajectory.

-We strongly suggest to read at least the page 26 to 37 to understand the whole setting of SCvx.
+We strongly suggest to read at least the pages 26 to 37 to understand the whole setting of SCvx.
 We also recommand to read the previous 25 pages for better understanding of the underlying concepts of SPC algorithms (especially figure 11).
 You will also find an example of a theoritical application pages 47 to 52.
 We might have forgotten to mention important pages, we thus strongly encourage you to explore the rest of the paper by yourself.

 <!-- In the paper "A Real-Time Algorithm for Non-Convex Powered Descent Guidance" (https://depts.washington.edu/uwrainlab/wordpress/wp-content/uploads/2020/01/AIAA_SciTech_2020.pdf), you will find the use of \textit{Scaling Matrices} to scale states, inputs and parameters to produce numerically well-conditioned optimization problems.
 Our solution implementation only made use of scaling the parameters, not touching on states and inputs, and converged reliably.
 We recommend to use the same approach and  only introducing the normalization of states and inputs if you are facing numerical issues. -->

+### Docking targets and landing constraints

 In addition, the docker goal class has a method to return notable points (get_landing_constraint_points).
 Try to think how you can use them to create a valid constraints.
 (We suggest to activate the landing constraints only on the final [5-7] steps).
 You can visualize a representation of the docking goal as an image in the out folder to get a better idea of which points are returned: